The Legacy Museum

 Confronting a challenging history of racial injustice

 The Equal Justice Initiative, a non-profit organization led by civil rights attorney Bryan Stevenson, is committed to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.
-We’re working with EJI as they create a museum to help the nation recover from injustice through truth and reconciliation.
+We worked with EJI to create a museum to help the nation recover from injustice through truth and reconciliation.

 “No one can recover from injustice and oppression without truth and reconciliation.”